Trivia About Grace Kelly’s Film & Acting Career

 Radio Appearances

-• Grace guest starred on Bob Hope’s radio program, The Bob Hope Show, on 14 May 1954, in an episode entitled “Kentucky Derby/African Safari.”
+• Grace guest-starred on Bob Hope’s radio program, The Bob Hope Show, on 14 May 1954, in an episode titled “Kentucky Derby/African Safari.”

-• Grace hosted an episode of Family Theater entitled “Stopwatch Finale,” which was originally broadcast on 3 September 1952 and was rebroadcast on 1 September 1954.
+• Grace hosted an episode of Family Theater titled “Stopwatch Finale,” which was originally broadcast on 3 September 1952 and was rebroadcast on 1 September 1954.

 Film Roles